Animal Eye Clinic of Spokane

 What to expect

 When you call to schedule an appointment, we will want to have a brief description of your horse’s ocular problem and please have your veterinarian fax or email their most recent findings.
 Following review of the records, we will call you to schedule an appointment time.
-Equine exams are most often performed at Animal Eye Clinic of Spokane’s office; however, depending on several factors including your horses’ needs, the appointment may be scheduled at a local referring veterinarian’s clinic.
+Equine exams are most often performed at a local equine hospital.
 Upon your arrival, we will discuss current and previous ocular and health issues.
 Please bring any medication your horse is currently receiving.
 The initial examination includes schirmer tear test, intraocular pressure reading, and fluorescein staining.
 A complete ophthalmic examination with slit lamp biomicroscopy and indirect ophthalmoscopy helps the doctor obtain in depth information about your horse’s eye.
 Once the exam is complete, the doctor will discuss the diagnosis as well as recommended treatment options available.
 If surgery or further diagnostics are recommended, an estimate will be provided to you.

 Common ocular diseases that affect horses